- What is a recommendation engine?

 However, first, let's sort out the basics.

-A recommender system is an information filtering algorithm designed to suggest content or products which might be attractive to a particular user.
+A recommender engine is an information filtering algorithm designed to suggest content or products which might be attractive to a particular user.

-All recommender system does is narrowing the selection of specific content to the one that is the most relevant to the particular user.
+All the recommendation system does is narrowing the selection of specific content to the one that is the most relevant to the particular user.